 Don’t let the lack of camping gear stop you from camping in Banff with kids.
 Rent camping gear in Banff from:

 Parks Canada also offers equipped camping experiences, which include the all the camping essentials for your family.

 Rental Bikes for Kids

-It can be hard to find kids rental bikes, but they can be rented in Banff.
+It can often be hard to find kids rental bikes, but they can be rented in Banff.
 You can find kids bikes with 20″ or 24″ tires for rent.
 A 20″ tire bike should fit kids around 5 and half years old to about 8 years old.
-A 24″ tired bike will fit 8-11 years old.
+A 24″ tire bike will fit 8-11 years old.
 For kids younger than 5 years old a chariot trailer or trail-a-bike is another option.

 For any bike rentals, make sure they will also have a appropriately sized helmet for both you and your child.